nicoversity/unity_polyextruder/README.md

 #### Further documentation

-All Unity3D scripts in this project are well documented directly within the source code.
+All Unity scripts in this project are well documented directly within the source code.
 Please refer directly to the individual scripts to get a better understanding of the implementation.

 ### Examples

-The imported Unity3D assets provide two demonstration scenes:
+The imported Unity assets provide two demonstration scenes:

 - `TriangleNET_Test.unity`, illustrating and testing the implementation of the `Triangulation.cs` class via `TriangulationTest.cs` script.
 - `PolyExtruder_Demo.unity`, illustrating the usage of the `PolyExtruder.cs` class via `PolyExtruderDemo.cs` script.
-The `PolyExtruderDemo.cs` script allows the user to make selections using the Unity3D Inspector accordingly to a) select an example data set for the custom mesh creation (Triangle, Square, Cross, SCB Kommun RT90 Gotland), b) indicate whether the custom mesh should be created in 2D (polygon) or 3D (prism), c) the length ("height") of the extrusion, and d) whether the extrusion length should be dynamically scaled at runtime (oscillated movement example).
+The `PolyExtruderDemo.cs` script allows the user to make selections using the Unity Inspector accordingly to a) select an example data set for the custom mesh creation (Triangle, Square, Cross, SCB Kommun RT90 Gotland), b) indicate whether the custom mesh should be created in 2D (polygon) or 3D (prism), c) the length ("height") of the extrusion, and d) whether the extrusion length should be dynamically scaled at runtime (oscillated movement example).

 Please refer to these scenes and scripts to learn more about the examples.